 SDC is imposed only on non-exempt dividend income, 'passive' interest income, and rental income earned by Cyprus tax resident companies and Cyprus PEs of non-Cyprus tax resident companies.
 Non-tax residents of Cyprus with non-Cyprus PEs are exempt from SDC.

-Dividends generally are exempt from SDC, subject to certain rarely applicable limitations (see Dividend income in the Income determination section).
+Dividend income may be exempt from SDC, subject to participation exemption criteria (see Dividend income in the Income determination section).